 Digital certificates are issued by certification authorities.
-Hongkong Post Certification Authority is a recognized certification authority by virtue of the ETO.
-A commercially-run certification authority can also apply to the Government Chief Information Officer to become a recognized certification authority on a voluntary basis.
+Hongkong Post Certification Authority is a recognised certification authority by virtue of the ETO.
+A commercially-run certification authority can also apply to the Government Chief Information Officer to become a recognised certification authority on a voluntary basis.
 Recognition will only be granted to those certification authorities and digital certificates that have reached a standard acceptable to the Government.

 - More on the Electronic Transactions Ordinance (Cap.
 553)http://www.ogcio.gov.hk/en/regulation/eto/

-Recognized digital certificates for personal use currently available in Hong Kong are issued by the two recognized certification authorities, namely the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.
+Recognised digital certificates for personal use currently available in Hong Kong are issued by the two recognised certification authorities, namely the Hongkong Post Certification Authority and Digi-Sign Certification Services Limited.

 Hongkong Post e-Certs

-Hongkong Post Certification Authority is the public recognized certificate authority in Hong Kong.
-It issues recognized digital certificates under the brand name “e-Cert”, for personal and organisational use.
+Hongkong Post Certification Authority is the public recognised certificate authority in Hong Kong.
+It issues recognised digital certificates under the brand name "e-Cert", for personal and organisational use.
 The e-Certs can be used in a range of Government e-services, online banking services and other services like exchanging encrypted electronic documents with third parties.

-The operation of the e-Cert services of the Hongkong Post Certification Authority has been outsourced through an open tendering exercise to a private contractor, namely E-Mice Solutions (HK) Limited since 1 April 2007.
-E-Mice will run the e-Cert operation until 31 March 2012.
-Notwithstanding the contracting out of the service, there will be no change to the Hongkong Post Certification Authority’s status as a recognized certification authority under the ETO.
+The operation of the e-Cert services of the Hongkong Post Certification Authority has been outsourced through an open tendering exercise to a private contractor.
+Notwithstanding the contracting out of the service, there will be no change to the Hongkong Post Certification Authority's status as a recognised certification authority under the ETO.
 The level of e-Cert services provided to the public will not be affected.
 The fees also remain unchanged.